-UK grapples with severe floods, death toll expected to rise
+UK grapples with severe floods, storm death toll rises to 3

 “It was pitch black,” she said.
 “All you could hear was the water running.
 I’ve never seen anything like it.
 I was very frightened.”

-Britain’s environment secretary said climate change was making extreme weather events more common, but denied that Prime Minister Boris Johnson’s Conservative government was unprepared for such storms.
+Britain’s environment secretary said climate change was making extreme weather events more common.
+But Prime Minister Boris Johnson’s Conservative government denied it was unprepared for such storms.

 “We’ll never be able to protect every single household, just because of the nature of climate change and the fact that these weather events are becoming more extreme, but we’ve done everything that we can do with a significant sum of money,” Environment Secretary George Eustice said.